Rural-inspired dishes

 $ 210

 Dried pozole (sautéed thick corn kernels with hoja santa and pork lard).
-Beef and pork in grilled green sauce.
-Served with dried chili sauce.
+Served with beef in grilled red sauce.

 $ 260